-Focus Area: Global Regulatory
+Focus Area: Global Regulatory Engagement

-New regulations include the provision that sponsors must provide compensation for any clinical trial participant who is injured or who dies while in a trial, regardless of whether participation in the trial directly caused the injury or death.
-In response to this increased liability, many global sponsors, such as the National Institutes of Health, placed ongoing clinical trials in India on hold.
+In 2013, Indian regulators moved towards implementing a series of clinical trial regulations that had significant impact on the Indian clinical research industry.
+The new regulations included a provision that required sponsors to provide compensation for any clinical trial participant who is injured or who dies while participating in a trial, regardless of whether participation in the trial directly caused the injury or death.
+In response to this increased liability, many global non-profit, academic, and industry sponsors placed ongoing clinical trials in India on hold.

-Current status: ongoing
+Current status: Ongoing

 Work closely with Indian leaders to determine tractable solutions to regulatory reform issues including:

 - Accreditation of sites and ethics committees; certification of investigators